thurn/nighthollow/README.md

 # Nighthollow

-Wanted: an all-powerful Supreme Necromancer to help defend the **Cursed Kingdom of Nighthollow** from the rampaging forces of Good!
+**Wanted:** an all-powerful Supreme Necromancer to help defend the **Cursed Kingdom of Nighthollow** from the rampaging forces of Good!

+## Overview

-**Nighthollow** is a work-in-progress tower defense game.
-The rough idea is to build a game with features like:
+**Nighthollow** is a work-in-progress 'tower defense' game in the style of games like Plants vs Zombies.
+The goal is to have features like:

 * Deck-building gameplay
 * RPG-style level progression